maswang32/soundcam/README.md

 ## Organization

 ### indices
 The `indices` folder contains `.npy` files with train/valid/test splits for all of the tasks. `train_indices.npy`, `valid_indices.npy`, and `test_indices.npy`  contain numpy arrays of length 800, 100, and 100, respectively, and provide the indices of the intended training, validation, and test sets, respectively for the localization task.
 The `..._class.npy` and `..._binary.npy` files contain similar splits for the 5-way classification task and the binary detection task.
+An example for using these is in `examples.ipynb`

 ### VGGish
 This folder contains source code for running the VGGish-based baselines described in our paper. `train_vggish_class.py` should be used for the detection and identification tasks, while `train_vggish_localization` should be used for the localization task.